keystone-engine/keystone-engine.github.io/download.md

 NOTE: this installer is self-contain, so you do not need to install the core engine above.

-This will install 32-bit Keystone module into your corresponding Python edition.
+This will install Keystone module into your corresponding Python edition (Windows 32-bit or 64-bit).

 <a class="download" href="https://github.com/keystone-engine/keystone/releases/download/{{ post.title }}/keystone-{{ post.title }}-python-win64.msi" title="Download Python module for Python, Win64">Python-64</a>